 After many days the fears aroused by Miller began to pass away.
-The society of Millerites became a thing of the past, and their antics only remembered as amusing anecdotes.
+The society of Millerites became a thing of the past, and their antics were only remembered as amusing anecdotes.

 My frontier experience varied.
-I enjoyed advantages which few did.

-My father, who was a man educated to do all kinds of work, was a minister, doctor, farmer, and a practical millwright.
+I enjoyed advantages which few others had.
+My father, who was a man educated to do all kinds of work, was a minister doctor, farmer, and a practical millwright.
 My mother was a natural mechanic, and made cloth, clothing, and pies to perfection.
-She believed "to spare the rod would spoil the child," and did use it in a homeopathic way.
+She believed "to spare the rod would spoil the child," and she did use the rod in a homeopathic way.
 My father said if you wish to get meal in a bag, hold the mouth open.
 If you wish to get sense in your head, hold it open.
-If you wish to ride a horse, get on his back; and if one wished to be a skilful rider, hold on to him.
+If you wish to ride a horse, get on his back; and if one wished to be a skillful rider, hold on to him.
 My mother said if you wish to drink milk, put it in your mouth, and not on your clothes; for there was but one way to drink milk.
-Mv father, being a farmer, concluded that a little corn-field education would be good with my millwright knowledge, and at an early age I was taught to hold the teams, and do the duties of farm life, until I could manage teams, harrows, plows, scrapers.
+My father, being a farmer, concluded that a little corn-field education would be good with my millwright knowledge, and at an early age I was taught to hold the teams, and do the duties of farm life, until I could manage teams, harrows, plows, and scrapers.
 When I came from the cornfield for dinner, father told me I could rest myself by carrying slop to the hogs.
 I did not mind the work; it was the exercise that bothered my mind.
-When I passed old Dan, the colored man, he would say:
+When I passed old Dan, the colored man, he would say: "De crown is for de faifful," and many other words of encouragement, such as "Go and brung de eggs," "Start a little smoke under de meat," and then he would sing the "Sweet